Keyfactor/azurekeyvault-orchestrator/readme_source.md

 - **Store Path**: This is the Azure Resource Identifier for the Keyvault.
 Copied from Azure, or created a new Keyvault (see below).
 - **VaultName**: This is the name of the new or existing Azure Keyvault.
 - **ResourceGroupName**: The name of the Azure Resource Group that contains the Keyvault.
+- **AutoUpdateBindings**: Set to _true_ if you would like the extension to automatically update the certificate bindings when a certificate is imported into the Keyvault.
+   - Note: If this is set to _true_, the Azure Key Vault needs additional policies.
+See [the bindings permission section](#permissions-required-for-auto-app-service-binding-updates) for more information.

 If the vault already exists in azure:
 The store path can be found by navigating to the existing Keyvault resource in Azure and clicking "Properties" in the left menu.